tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 tree-sitter parse ./the-file
 ```

-This should print:
+This should print the following:

 ```
 (source_file [0, 0] - [0, 5])
 ```

-When you make changes to the grammar, you can update the parser simply by re-running `tree-sitter generate`.
-The best way to recompile the C-code is to run the command `node-gyp build`.
-You may have to install the [`node-gyp`][node-gyp] tool separately by running `npm install -g node-gyp`.
+You might notice that the first time you run `tree-sitter parse`, it takes a few seconds.
+This is because Tree-sitter automatically compiles your C code into a dynamically-loadable library.
+Whenever you make changes to your grammar, you can update the parser simply by re-running `tree-sitter generate`.
+When the parser changes, Tree-sitter will recompile it as needed.

 ## Starting to define the grammar